Children

 • Experience Camps: Offers FREE one-week summer sleep away camp opportunities to hundreds of children who have lost a loved one to help them navigate their grief through friendships, teamwork, athletics and the common bond of loss.
 Click Here

-• Wishing For Mommy: Children ages 3-18 whose mothers are in treatment for breast cancer currently or within the last 24 months can apply for a $500 grant to make their “wish for mommy come true!”
+• Wishing For Mommy: Children under age 18 whose mothers are in treatment for breast cancer currently or within the last 24 months can apply for a $500 FREE grant to make their “wish for mommy come true!”
 Wishes granted have included spa days, flying in a favorite relative for a surprise visit, renovating the room where mommy spends time recovering, and even money to pay electric bills when finances are tight.
-Wishing for Mommy is a fundraiser started by Arizona nonprofit Dignity Kids Inc. Applications for wishes are accepted Sept.
-1-Dec.
-1. Click Here
+Wishing for Mommy is a fundraiser started by Arizona nonprofit Dignity Kids Inc. Applications for wishes are accepted May through December.
+Click Here

 Here are some resources for the children of moms who have lost their battle with cancer:

-• Grief resources and support: National Alliance for Grieving Children offers lists of grief support service providers who serve children, teens and their families.
+• Grief Resources and Support: National Alliance for Grieving Children offers FREE lists of grief support service providers who serve children, teens and their families.
 To find a local group, bereavement camps, information on how to talk to children about the loss of a parent, and other resources, Click Here

-• Camp Erin: With more than 40 camps in over 25 states, Camp Erin is the largest, FREE network of bereavement camps in the country.
-Created by The Moyer Foundation, Camp Erin is designed for children and teens ages 6-17 who have lost a parent or sibling.
+• Camp Erin: Offering day and overnight sessions and online programs, Camp Erin is the largest, FREE network of bereavement camps in the country.
+It is designed for children and teens ages 6-17 who have lost a parent or sibling.
 Camp Erin combines traditional, fun camp activities with specialized grief activities and peer support.
 Children can address their feelings and memorialize their loved ones.
-Click Here, or call 206-298-1217.
+They also offer grief resources.
+Click Here, or call 267-687-7724.